-BJP looted people and used it to win elections: Mayawati hits back
+'BJP-RSS against development of Dalits': Mayawati gives casteist colour to raids against brother

 Lucknow, July 19: BSP chief Mayawati hit back at the BJP over the an Income Tax department probe into her brother's alleged 'benami' plot worth Rs 400 crores.
-The plot is reportedly seven-acre in size and is located in Uttar Pradesh's Noida.
+The plot was reportedly seven-acre in size and located in Uttar Pradesh's Noida.
 It was "beneficially owned" by Mayawati's brother Anand Kumar and his wife Vichiter Lata.

+She also attempted to give a casteist colour to the entire episode and said that BJP-RSS does not like to see development of Dalits.

+"BJP and RSS are casteists.
+They do not want to see development of Dalits and other backward classes in education, business or any other field.
+They are using various ways to create problems for this but our party is working for development of these people.

 Mayawati accused the BJP-led-Centre of misusing the power against the opposition.